SimStim/Lea/README.md

 ### Kilometer stones:

+0.0.8: “I was dreamin' when I wrote this, forgive me if it goes astray”

+*   A bit of refactoring
+*   Added properties to DTOs

 0.0.7: "You don't have to watch Dynasty to have an attitude"

 *   Class structure: IPO=Cream, Segue, TheOpera